ArteGEIE/keycloak-airship-provider-extension/README.md

 In the realm settings, from, sender name, reply to and reply to name will be used as default values.

-**Important:** If you need to disable the Airship provider and use the default SMTP provider, set the environment variable `KEYCLOAK_EMAIL_PROVIDER_PRIORITY` to a value lower than 100.
+**Important:** If you need to disable the Airship provider, use the highest priority id 'default', see https://www.keycloak.org/server/configuration-provider#_configuring_a_default_provider_for_an_spi

 ## Overview